enocmatz/landbot-test-front/README.md

 ## Testing

 The project is designed with testing in mind.
-The separation of component usage and rendering allows for:
+The separation of component usage and rendering allows for [Current not implemented]:
 - Mocking of Landbot interactions
 - Testing without consuming chat credits
 - Isolated testing of business logic and presentation

 ## Security Considerations